paquettm/paquettm/Internship_logging.md

 ## Requirements

 Write your task log in tabular (table) format with the following information fields, from left to right: Date, Description, Status.

-At least at the end of each day, record a list of the things you worked on.
+Fill in the details as indicated above.
+Keep your task logging sheet next to your workstation and make a habit of logging tasks each time you change what you do.
+At the end of each day, verify that you have recorded the list of the things you worked on and make corrections where needed.

 ## Guidelines